shichao-an/notes/docs/lkd/ch4.md

 #### Process Priority

-The **priority-based** scheduling is a common type of scheduling algorithm, which isn’t exactly implemented on Linux.
+The **priority-based** scheduling is a common type of scheduling algorithm, which isn't exactly implemented on Linux.
 It means that processes with a higher priority run before those with a lower priority, whereas processes with the same priority are scheduled *round-robin* (one after the next, repeating).
 On some systems, processes with a higher priority also receive a longer timeslice.
 The runnable process with timeslice remaining and the highest priority always runs. [p44]

 ##### **nice value and real-time priority**

 The Linux kernel implements two separate priority ranges:

 * **nice value** (a number from –20 to +19 with a default of 0) is the standard priority range used in all Unix systems:
-    * Processes with a lower nice value (higher priority) receive a larger proportion of the system’s processor, and vice versa.
+    * Processes with a lower nice value (higher priority) receive a larger proportion of the system's processor, and vice versa.
     * In Linux, the nice value is a control over the *proportion* of timeslice.
 In other Unix-based systems, such as Mac OS X, the nice value is a control over the *absolute* timeslice allotted to a process;
     * The `ps -el` command lists processes with their nice values.
 * **Real-time priority** (configurable values that by default range from 0 to 99)